EvoEsports/EvoSC-sharp-documentation/docs/development/modules/action-pipelines/middlewares.md

 # Middlewares
-Middlwares are used to create components within an Action Pipeline.
+Middlewares are used to create components within an Action Pipeline.
 It can be done in modules by creating a class attributed by the type of pipeline to add the middleware to.

 Let's try and example, where we want to log all commands called:
 ```csharp